-Method 5: Professional Data Recovery
+Method 5: Professional Data Service

 If you don’t feel that you have what it takes to recover shift deleted files yourself, you can always take advantage of professional data recovery services.
 However, you should be prepared to pay quite a lot of money to get your files back, and most professional data recovery places don’t even guarantee successful recovery.
 There’s also the issue of privacy since you wouldn’t be the first person in the world to have his or her personal data stolen by an employee working for a professional data recovery place.

 Considering how simple and cost-effective it is to recover shift deleted files with Disk Drill, we highly recommend you give it a try before you spend your hard-earned money on professional data recovery services.

 There are several different ways how to recover shift deleted files in Windows 10/8/7/XP, but the one we recommend the most is Disk Drill.
 This highly intuitive data recovery software solution makes data recovery a matter of simple mouse click while delivering professional results and featuring several extra free disk tools.